wazuh/wazuh-documentation/source/deployment-options/docker/container-usage.rst

 Wazuh Docker utilities
 ======================

-After installing the Wazuh-Docker containers, there are several tasks that you can do to benefit the most from your Wazuh installation.
+After installing the Wazuh-Docker containers, there are several tasks that you can do to benefit the most from your Wazuh installation such as the listed below:

 - `Access to services and containers`_
 - `Wazuh service data volumes`_